Qiskit/qiskit/docs/contributing_to_qiskit.rst

    environment for development.
-If you do choose to mix an existing installation with your development refer to: https://github.com/pypa/sample-namespace-packages/blob/master/table.md for the set of of combinations for installation methods that work together.
+If you do choose to mix an existing installation with your development refer to: https://github.com/pypa/sample-namespace-packages/blob/master/table.md for the set of combinations for installation methods that work together.

 Set up the virtual development environment
 ==========================================